Release Update Studio¶

 - Middle-tier (AKS Cluster) of Build Place should be upgraded to 1.20.7 or above prior to beginning the Release Update Process.
 Additionally, the middle-tier cluster of Use Place also should be upgraded as above, when the customer has chosen Cloud Deployment Model.

-The Release Update Process is applicable for customers who are on IFS Cloud 21R1 and above.
+The Release Update Process is applicable for customers who are on IFS Cloud 21R1 on above.
 The customers who use the previous version should first upgrade to IFS Cloud and continue to follow the Release Update process thereafter.

 User is expected to check whether adequate Build Place environments and user counts are in place order.
 It is noted that environments and users will be shared between Build Place and Release Update Studio during the Release Update process.
 Thus, it is highly recommended to increase such resources required.
 Process of increasing resources in given below.